The foods we eat affect our well-being.

 Cold, clean tap water is just fine for washing fruits and vegetables.

-- Food with a rind or thick peel: Oranges, cantaloupe, melon, carrots, potatoes.
+- Food with a rind or thick peel: oranges, cantaloupe, melon, carrots, potatoes.
 Wash before eating/cooking and if you have a produce brush, give them a little scrub.
-This removes bacteria on the rind so it doesn’t get in the food when it’s cut or peeled.
+This removes bacteria on the rind or skin so it doesn’t get in the food when it’s cut or peeled.

 - Mushrooms: Don’t wash.
 Wipe them with a clean cloth just before using.
 They keep best when stored in a paper bag in the fridge.